thosgood/this-weeks-finds/markdown/151-200/week169.md

 monoidal categories.
 But instead of speaking of an "associative algebra" in a monoidal category, folks usually call a gadget of this sort a "monoid object"- see ["Week 89"](#week89) for more on this.
-The reason is that if we take our monoidal category to be Set, a monoid object boils down to a "monoid": a set with an associative product and unit element.
+The reason is that if we take our monoidal category to be \mathsf{Set}, a monoid object boils down to a "monoid": a set with an associative product and unit element.